petrleocompel/gnome15/README.md

 - libtoolize
 - autoconf / automake
+- udev
-- uinput
+- build tools
 - Python
     - PyUSB
     - and more...

 > I'm user of ubuntu - for us is simple tut how to install it